-14. Hence, one can readily see that the labeling of food product's nutrition is stringently required and meticulously stated by the federal government.
+12. Hence, one can readily ascertain that the labeling of food products is stringently required and meticulously stated by the federal government.
+Such is not voluntary; it is legally required.
 To maintain the health and wellness of Americans, customary and necessary nutrition labeling has been a vital part of food merchandising in the United States since 1994.

-15. The FDA recognizes that health and wellness of all Americans depends on proper nutrition.
-FDA and the federal Center for Disease Control (CDC) have been in the forefront of education of proper nutrition.
+13. The FDA recognizes that health and wellness of all Americans depends on proper knowledge of nutrition.
+The FDA and the federal Center for Disease Control (CDC) have been in the forefront of education of proper nutrition.
 Never before have Americans been so attuned to proper eating habits defined by less sodium, lower fat consumption, less sugar and lower carbohydrates.
-The Nutrition Label is vital more than ever, for all Americans to know what a product contains.2
+The Nutrition Label is now vital more than ever, for all Americans to know what a product contains.

-16. Until recently, the nutrition panel that has been required on food packages was as set out in the format below (left side).
+14. Until recently, the nutrition panel that has been required on food packages was as set out in the format below (left side).
 That labeling has recently changed.
-Montes was given substantial advance notice of a change in the nutrition labeling to be affixed to their food products.3 As of January 1, 2020, several changes were made to FDA's nutrition labeling requirements.4 The following is a side-by-side comparison of the prior format label (left side) to the January 1, 2020 label requirements (right side):
+Mitchell has been given substantial advance notice of a change in the nutrition labeling to be affixed to its food products.
+The following is a side-by-side comparison of the prior format label (left side) to the January 1, 2020 label requirements (right side):